alexharris0214/MultithreadedWordWrap/README.md

   - int outputID (the file descriptor of our output file)
 - In the scenario where only the line length is provided to our program, we will make the following call to normalize: "normalize(0, argv[1], 1);".
 The inputFD parameter is set to 0, as this refers to the file descriptor for standard input as a source.
 The line length parameter is set to be the second argument in our argv list (argv[1]), since argv[0] contains the name of our program.
 Finally, outputFD is set to 1, since this is the file descriptor for standard output.
 - In the scenario where there are two arguments given to the program and the second argument is a regular file, we will make the following call to normalize: "normalize(fd, argv[1], 1);".
 Before calling normalize(), open is called on the input file given in argv[2] and assigned to fd.
 This scenario still requires writing to standard output, so outputFD is set to 1.
--  In the scenario there are two arguments provided and the second argument is a directory file, we will make the following call to normalize: "normalize(fd, argv[1], outputFD)".
+-  In the scenario, there are two arguments provided and the second argument is a directory file, we will make the following call to normalize: "normalize(fd, argv[1], outputFD)".
 This is done serially within a while loop with each file in the directory provided by argv[2].
 First, we create a directory pointer and assign it to dr using opendr.
 Then, while there are more directory entries to be read, use open on each filename if it does not start with "." or "wrap." (if it does, move on to the next filename).
 The file is then assigned a file descriptor fd using open, and then passed to the normalize function one at a time as above.
 The outputFD descriptor is assigned to a file with the same filename as the input file but with the prefix "wrap.", using a helper function getOutputName(filename).
 The new output filename returned from getOutputName is passed to the open function using the O_CREATE flag (for the situation where it has not yet been made) to get the file descriptor passed to outputFD.

 ### Normalize Method ###
 - The general structure of normalize is to: